 Minors are available in most major disciplines but students are not required to complete a minor, unless a minor is required by the major.
 Requirements for each minor are listed in each department’s section.
 To declare a minor, a student should contact the department.
 Although there is no limit on the number of minors a student may earn, it is not possible to minor in areas with more than a 50% overlap of credits applied to the minors.
 NOTE: Minors may only be earned by students who have completed a baccalaureate degree at Western Washington University.

-- Minimum of 180 quarter hours of credit.
-Western Washington University’s baccalaureate degrees require a minimum of 180 credit hours.
-Some fields require a larger number of credit hours, and students who major in these fields should anticipate that they may require more than four years to complete their programs.
+- Minimum of 180 quarter credits.
+Western Washington University’s baccalaureate degrees require a minimum of 180 credits.
+Some fields require a larger number of credits, and students who major in these fields should anticipate that they may require more than four years to complete their programs.
 Students majoring in these fields are encouraged to seek advisement early in their academic careers.
 Also, programs that are highly sequential necessitate careful planning, the lack of which may result in extended work beyond the minimum required.
 Western allows a maximum of 135 quarter (90 semester) credits to transfer from any combination of regionally accredited institutions, including no more than 105 quarter (70 semester) lower-division credits.
-Additional course work which exceeds this amount may be used to meet specific requirements but additional credits will not be allowed to count toward the 180 credit requirement for graduation; no more than 15 credits taken in the Extended Programs (EXT) subject area can be applied toward a degree at Western Washington University
+Additional course work which exceeds this amount may be used to meet specific requirements but additional credits will not be allowed to count toward the 180 credit requirement for graduation; no more than 15 credits taken in the Extended Education (EXT) subject area can be applied toward a degree at Western Washington University

-- Minimum of 45 credits through Western Washington University.
-Correspondence, including Western’s Independent Learning program, credit by examination and advanced placement credit are not included in this total
+- Minimum of 45 credits earned through Western Washington University courses.
+Credit by examination and advanced placement credit are not included in this total

-- At least 60 credits in upper-division study (courses 300 or above at the institution where the course was taken)
+- At least 60 credits in upper-division study (courses 300-level or above at the institution where the course was taken)